-The possible pairs differ from the java interface notifyNewSession case, because the "HTTP_HEADERS" property is not provided; a "REQUEST_ID" property is provided instead (see notes below).
+The possible pairs differ from the java interface notifyNewSession case, because the "HTTP\HEADERS" property is not provided; a "REQUEST\ID" property is provided instead (see notes below).

-'''

 <ID>|NNS|V

-'''

 Reply can also be an exception of Generic, Notification, Credits or Conflicting Session type.
-In the last case, a second invocation of the command with the same "REQUEST_ID" and a different session ID will be received.
+In the last case, a second invocation of the command with the same "REQUEST\ID" and a different session ID will be received.
+For Credits or Conflicting Session exceptions, the error code must be either 0 or negative.